 Hidden Signs Your Phone Is Overheating

-- App crashes, slow boot-up times, or system freeze.
+- Performance Lag: App crashes, slow boot-up times, or system freeze.

-- A sign of internal swelling—usually from the battery.
+- Device Expansion or Warping: A sign of internal swelling—usually from the battery.
 Dangerous!

 What Happens When a Phone Overheats?